Are Councillors Public Officers and do they create public records?

 When is a record created by a Councillor a Public Record?

 While a councillor can make a recommendation or decision, they cannot act upon them.
-In order close order Definition Physical records can be ordered for viewing in PROV’s reading rooms.
-When a user orders a record, it is reserved solely for their use. for the council to act, the councillor needs to communicate this recommendation or decision to a council officer.
-This communication, when received by a council officer (i.e. an employee of the council) is a public record.
+In order for the council to act, the councillor needs to communicate this recommendation or decision to a council officer.
+The Councillor can:

 Councillor records should be kept separate from the public records created, received and managed by the council.
-If the same EDRMS is being used, then it should be configured so that councillors do not have access close access Definition Refers either to the process of providing records for researchers to use in PROV reading rooms, or to the process of determining if records should or should not be withheld from researchers for a period of time. to the records used by the council and that the council do not have access to records used by councillors unless they become public records.
+If the same business system is being used, then it should be configured so that councillors do not have access to the records used by the council and that the council do not have access to records used by councillors unless they become public records.

 See Local Government page for more information.